rockset/rockset-js/packages/cli/README.md

   BODY        JSON object

 OPTIONS
   -f, --file=file                The config file to execute this command from.
+Format must be json.
+Keys are translated
+                                 into arguments of the same name.
+If no BODY argument is specified, the whole object, minus keys used as other arguments, will be passed in as the BODY.

-Format must be [yaml|json] -h, --help       show CLI help
+  -h, --help                     show CLI help

+  -l, --loadTestRps=loadTestRps  If this flag is active, a load test will be conducted using this apicall.
+The value
+                                 passed to this flag determines how many requests per second will be sent

+  -y, --yes                      Skip all safety prompts

 DESCRIPTION
   Add Documents